 Latitude, Longitude and Spherical Coordinate System Grids

-When you put two coordinates together as a pair (X, Y), anything on Earth can be located.
+When you put two coordinates together as a pair (X, Y), you can locate anything on Earth.

-Latitude and longitude form our coordinate system grids.
+Latitude and longitude form our coordinate system grid.

-Thanks to our geographic coordinate everything on Earth can be pinpointed, including the spot you are reading this article rifght now.
+Thanks to our geographic coordinate, you can pinpoint any point on Earth such as GPS receivers.
+And this includes the spot you are reading this article right now.